 Mold and Mildew

 Moisture in the air interacts with mold spores, which causes mildew.
 In damper, darker spaces (it’s not uncommon to be without natural or artificial lighting after a fire) mold thrives and produces mildew.
-Like soot, mildew will often stain porous or absorbent surfaces, including cloths, carpeting, marble, wood and others.
+Like soot, mildew will often stain porous or absorbent surfaces, including clothes, carpeting, marble, wood and others.

 As you know, any full restoration includes the removal of mold and mildew vegetation, as well as any moisture that’s likely to allow their return.
-Air movers and dehumidifiers can assist with removing the water that promotes mildew growth, while air scrubbers help to remove the airborne mold spores and the telltale odor.
+Air movers and dehumidifiers can assist with removing the water that promotes mildew growth, while air scrubbers to remove the airborne mold spores and the telltale odor.

 Rust and Corrosion

-In order for a metal to become oxidized, it has to interact with a source of oxygen.
+In order for metal to become oxidized, it has to interact with a source of oxygen.
 Water will often give up its oxygen atom to a metal, which creates oxidization, or corrosion.
 When it comes to small electronic components and conductors, water, through oxidization, can render them irreparable.
 It can also increase the risk of electrical shock.